by-jp/www.byjp.me/content/photos/instagram/oxzm4i74to6gxju6z4kgzrqsl4/index.md

 - imported
 - from-instagram
 ---
-Oops, breakfast ended up being at 1pm, but such is holiday\!
-It's beautiful and tasty here though, so well worth the wait\!
+Oops, breakfast ended up being at 1pm, but such is holiday!
+It's beautiful and tasty here though, so well worth the wait!